Rawanduz, a town in Iraqi Kurdistan, is a true gem and Iraq’s best-kept secret.

 Rawanduz is situated in Erbil province, a region of Iraq.
 Visitors can travel by car to reach this beautiful destination.

-Visitors can enjoy hiking, BBQing, picnicking, even skiing in the winter, and exploring the canyons around Rawanduz.
+Visitors can enjoy hiking, BBQing, picnicking, and, in the winter, skiing, as well as exploring the canyons around Rawanduz.

 The best time to visit Rawanduz is during the spring and autumn months when the weather is pleasant for outdoor activities and sightseeing.